 If you would like to volunteer at Creslane a cleared background check is required.
-Please complete a "Criminal History Verification" and contact the school principal.
+Please complete a "Criminal History Verification" and return it to the office.
 We appreciate your cooperation as we maintain student safety.

 10.4 FIELD TRIPS

 All field trips are supervised by classroom teachers and are to be considered a part of the regular school day.
 When such trips are planned, permission slips will be sent home and must be signed by a parent.
 Dress will be similar to regular days in the classroom unless otherwise specified.